 Commercial fishing started in the mid-1500s and by 1700, Nova Scotia was exporting cod, mackerel, and herring.
 In 1973, the total landings of fish on the Scotian Shelf peaked, with catches exceeding 750, 000, 000 kg (750 000 t) (DFO 2011b).
 Throughout most of history groundfish have dominated the commercial catch, although the catch of shellfish has steadily been increasing and overtook groundfish as the main contributor in 1996.
+However, on the Shelf edge and Slope, groundfish and pelagic species make up the majority of fish caught.
 In 1993 a moratorium on the groundfish fishery, especially for cod, was imposed on the Eastern Scotian Shelf encompassing all of the Study Area (NAFO Divisions 4VsW) and remains in effect (Worcester and Parker 2010).
 A longline fishery for Atlantic halibut is presently the only major ground fishery operating on the Eastern Scotian Shelf.
 The overall total landings of fish have dropped; however, the overall landed value of fish increased dramatically in 1977-1978 with the extension of the Canadian jurisdiction to 200 miles, eliminating foreign fishing (Worcester and Parker 2010).
-During 2010, within the Project Area, invertebrates made up the majority of the catch value (94.8%), with groundfish (5%), and pelagic species (0.2%) making up the remainder of the catch respectively.
+During 2010, within the Project Area, groundfish made up the majority of the catch value (64%), with pelagic species (36%) making up the remainder of the catch respectively.
+No invertebrate species were caught within the Project Area during 2010.

-Table 3.152010 Catch (Landings and Value) for all Species Caught Within the Phase 1A Project Area
+Table 3.15 2010 Catch (Landings and Value) for all Species Caught Within the Phase 1B Project Area